RedefiningReality/Proxmox-Remote-Management/README.md

 - [easypurge](easypurge.sh) ⇒ template bash script that runs [purge](purge.py) with a set of predefined arguments

 ### Setup
-Note: Requires Python 3
+**Note:** Requires Python 3
 1. Select a folder to save the scripts in.
 My recommendation for Linux is `/opt`: `cd /opt`
 2. Clone this repository: `git clone https://github.com/RedefiningReality/Automated-Environment-Scripts.git`
 3. Enter the cloned directory: `cd Automated-Environment-Scripts`
+4. Modify the text [REDACTED] in each script so that it works with your Proxmox instance (this should be self-explanatory)
-4. Create links to scripts so they can be run as commands:
+5. Create links to scripts so they can be run as commands:
 ```
 ln -s template.py /usr/bin/template
 ln -s clone.py /usr/bin/clone
 ln -s purge.py /usr/bin/purge
 ```
-5. Modify easyclone.sh and easypurge.sh to your liking and create links to those as well.
+6. Modify easyclone.sh and easypurge.sh to your liking and create links to those as well.
 ```
 ln -s easyclone.sh /usr/bin/easyclone
 ln -s easypurge.sh /usr/bin/easypurge